- Neurosurgical applications including hydrocephalus shunts

 Wyss researchers created a super-repellent, Thin Layer Perfluorocarbon (TLP) coating specifically designed to prevent clots and biofilms from forming on medical devices.
 The coating consists of a chemically inert perfluorocarbon material that is already approved by the Food and Drug Administration (FDA) for many medical applications.

 They also developed a simple, two-step process that can attach the coating to materials ranging from plastic to glass and metal.
 When applied to catheters and perfusion tubing, TLP repels all blood components and bacteria that can lead to infectious biofilms.
 In studies in pigs, the TLP coating kept an arteriovenous (AV) shunt in direct contact with blood clear of blockages for 8 hours, even in the absence of the commonly administered anti-coagulant heparin.

-Adding to their clinical applicability, TLP surfaces remain stable under clinically relevant shear stresses, or rates of blood flow seen in catheters, central lines and dialysis machines.
-TLP-treated tubing also can be stably stored for more than a year under normal temperature and humidity conditions.
+The TLP coating significantly reduced the risk of bloodstream infections as well.
+TLP surfaces remain stable under clinically relevant shear stresses – or rates of blood flow seen in catheters, central lines and dialysis machines – and can be stably stored for more than a year in normal temperature and humidity conditions.